mfranzil-unitn/unitn-m-ds2/appunti.md

 Due to the vast amount of small definitions, it is recommended to see the slides instead.
 No notes were taken.

 - clustering coefficient = probability

+## 20211108

+From this point, no further notes were taken.